-Yes, it is true, you can successfully grow AND FRUIT mangoes in the San Francisco Bay Area and throughout low elevation Northern California UNPROTECTED in the best microclimates and with minor winter protection within the colder zones.
+Yes, it is true, you can successfully grow AND FRUIT mangos in the San Francisco Bay Area and throughout low elevation Northern California UNPROTECTED in the best microclimates and with minor winter protection within the colder zones.

 OK, if you are an extreme garden junkie like me, you will have noticed that you go through severe obsessive compulsive phases focusing on a narrow type of plants, a family, genus or even one specific cultivar.
 I tend to get especially excessively compulsive when it is a plant I love and I am told that it won't grow here.
 This springs me into action to prove everyone wrong.
 This was true of palms when I was told as a child that only 3 types of palms would grow in the Bay Area, now, over 40 years later, I sell over a hundred different types.
 Likewise, I was told subtropical gardening in the Bay Area was virtually impossible, yet now, I know of many more super awesome locally adapted gorgeous tropical plants than could ever be fit into one garden.
 We have too many choices.
 Then I was told that avocados won't grow here, which then spawned a 15 year obsession that continues to this day and an orchard of over 26 varieties thriving in on my back hill and a belly I need to manage more closely because of all those wonderful "good" fat calories I consume each day, let alone hundreds of trees that thrive and fruit all over the Bay Area that I myself grew and offered for sale at our nursery.
 What now????

 Impossible you say?
 Please tell that to the mango tree growing 2'-3' a year in an unprotected location outside at my Winters, CA ranch just 55 miles away as the crow flies from Pier 39 in San Francisco.
 I think it may disagree with you.
 It knows not that it is not supposed to grow here.
 This tree is incredibly vigorous and should fruit within 2-3 years being about 5 years old, as seedling plants take about 4-8 years to reach fruit bearing age.
 It's 10' tall now as of 8/2/18.
-I believe it is the northern most successfully grown mango tree in the world at 38.53 degrees north latitude.
+I believe it is the northern most successfully grown unprotected mango tree in North America at 38.53 degrees north latitude.
 PROVE ME WRONG!
-If you send me a pic of your LARGER mango tree growing north of this point I will post it here and it will wear the crown of WORLD'S MOST NORTHERLY MANGO.
+If you send me a pic of your LARGER mango tree growing north of this point I will post it here and it will wear the crown of NORTH AMERICA'S MOST NORTHERLY MANGO.
 And if you say, "Oh, it may grow, but it will never fruit", THEN WATCH THIS!
 A tree I discovered growing in Pittsburg, CA at 37.9 degrees north latitude that produces prodigious amounts of fruit each year:

 MANGOES FOR YOUR NORTHERN CALIFORNIA BACKYARD!!!